Code of practice 1 - Handling of personal data

 - a description of the security measures implemented in respect of the processed data.

-To help the College comply with its record keeping obligations, all College information assets (including those that contain personal data) must be registered in the College’s Information Asset Register and must have an identified Information Asset Owner who (among other things) is responsible for updating the record as and when necessary.
+1.4 To help the College comply with its record keeping obligations, all College information assets (including those that contain personal data) must be registered into the College’s Data Asset Registration Tool (DART) and must have an identified Information Asset Owner who (among other things) is responsible for updating the record as and when necessary.

-3.1 Collection and processing of Personal Data must comply with the data protection principles
+1.5 Collection and processing of Personal Data must comply with the data protection principles.

-Personal data users have a duty to make sure that they comply with the GDPR and handle personal data in accordance with the data protection principles.
-These are set out in the College Data Protection Policy.
+1.6 Personal data users have a duty to make sure that they comply with data protection legislation and handle personal data in accordance with the data protection principles as set out in the College Data Protection Policy.
 In summary these state that the College will:

 - process personal data lawfully, fairly and in a transparent manner;